 #6: Pay attention to and learn from your video stats

 Once your Facebook video ads have gained a significant amount of views you need to take a step back and determine if the money spent is yielding a return.
 How many people are watching videos?
 Clicking on your ads?
 Visiting your website after watching?
 Understanding how your Facebook video ads impact your target audience will help improve your video production and advertising strategy to ensure your business is positively impacted.
+(Check out our new benchmarks for Facebook ads to see if your metrics are where they should be.)

 About the Author: